DeSullyMan3/Link2/README.md

 # Link2
-Re-imagining of the SwinxsLink software
+Re-imagination of the SwinxsLink software